ER-Showdown/pokemon-showdown-client-ER/README.md

 Doing this in VSCode is very easy with workspace configurations.
 There are two launch options to choose from that will handle both the server and client:

--   `[DEBUG][TWOPLAYER] Elite Redux Showdown Battle Testing` This configuration will start the frontend and backend servers, and open two chrome tabs with separate usernames which is ideal for battle testing.
+-   `[TWOPLAYER] Elite Redux Showdown Battle Testing` This configuration will start the frontend and backend servers, and open two chrome tabs with separate usernames which is ideal for battle testing.
--   `[DEBUG][SINGLEPLAYER] Elite Redux Showdown` This configuration will start the frontend and backend servers, and open one chrome tab with a predefined username.
+-   `[SINGLEPLAYER] Elite Redux Showdown` This configuration will start the frontend and backend servers, and open one chrome tab with a predefined username.
 Ideal for testing non-battle related features.

 These configurations should also handle hot reloading when code changes, though you may need to refresh the browser.